-The current ‘Canes threads are no question an improvement on their previous ones.
+The next set of ‘Canes threads were no question an improvement on the previous ones.

 At the same time, it feels like they simplified a little bit too much from their previous jerseys.
 These have taken a page from Team Canada’s jersey handbook (which, for the record, I really don’t see as a problem), with the simple and elegant full red home jerseys and slightly more complex road white jerseys.
 The grey from the previous jerseys is dropped completely, as is the hurricane-symboled striping.

 Don’t get me wrong, these are really classic and elegant jerseys and they look great on the ice.
 But, it feels slightly like a missed opportunity to form some continuity with the franchise’s visual history.
 I mentioned earlier that the hurricane-symbol pattern just needed to be more subtle, and that could work perfectly here.
 It’s just something a little bit extra to give the jersey more personality.

 The striping on both jerseys are classic.
 The double white stripes on the home reds are simple and elegant.
 The triple stripes on the road whites are classic and traditional.
 No complaints at all there.